pahuber/LIFEsim2_test/README.md

 # SYGN

-SYnthetic measurement Generator for space-based Nulling interferometers.
+`SYGN`, the SYnthetic measurement Generator  for space-based Nulling interferometers, is a synthetic measurement generation and processing pipeline.